seancraven/CDS_book/Chapter_3/atmospheric_primer.md

 :label:
 w(z) = \frac{\omega -\omega_0 + i\Gamma}{\sigma \sqrt{2}}
 ```
 For the line widths $\sigma = \omega_0 \sqrt{\frac{Mc^2}{kt}}$.
-This expression is the voight profile which is the line shape used by the rest of the book.
-One can, use either a Lorentzian or Doppler profile and disregard an aspect of broadening, however, evaluation of the Voight profile is not substantially more computationally expensive, and contains some interesting physics and so it is retained.
-There are further evolutions of the Voight profile, for example the Heartmann-Tran profile{cite}`Hartmann-Tran`.
+This expression is the voight profile, the line shape used by the rest of the book.
+One can, use either a Lorentzian or Doppler profile and disregard an aspect of broadening.
+However, evaluation of the Voight profile is not substantially more computationally expensive and contains some interesting physics so it is retained.
+There are further evolutions of the Voight profile, for example, the Heartmann-Tran profile{cite}`Hartmann-Tran`.

-The next section in the book is a short refresh of the mechanics of black body radiation.
+The book's next section briefly refreshes the mechanics of black body radiation.